temarusanov/shelf/packages/schematics/README.md

 # Schematics

-Library contains utils to generate and execute commands working with [Workspace](https://tinybudgie.github.io/docs/workspace)
+Library contains utils to generate and execute commands working with Nx